MING: A Functional Approach to Learning Molecular Generative Models: MOLECULAR IMPLICIT NEURAL GENERATION

 \section{MOLECULAR IMPLICIT NEURAL GENERATION}

-In this section, we introduce diffusion posteriors within the functional context.
-Building on this, we propose an expectation-maximization denoising process serving as a core optimization algorithm for functional denoising probabilistic models.
-We then present a novel INR-based architecture, TwinINR, tailored for denoising tasks.
-Our generative model focuses on molecule generation problems, to which we refer as molecular implicit neural generation (MING).
+In this section, we introduce novel functional diffusion posteriors and present an expectation-maximization denoising process as the core optimization algorithm for functional denoising diffusion probabilistic models.
+Building on this foundation, we propose TwinINR, a novel INR-based architecture specifically designed for denoising tasks.
+Our generative model is tailored for molecular generation problems, a framework we refer to as Molecular Implicit Neural Generation (MING).